Title of statistical activity: Financial statistics of foreign affiliates

 15.1.
 Comparability - geographical The extent to which statistics are comparable between geographical areas.

-The data refer to enterprises with 20 or more persons employed and thus are not comparable with the data for many other European Union countries.
+In a number of Member States size thresholds are applied to the survey population, i.e. only larger enterprises are surveyed exhaustively; smaller units are sampled or not included at all.
+Estonian data refer to enterprises with 20 or more persons employed and thus are not comparable with the data for many other Member States.

 15.2.
 Comparability - over time The extent to which statistics are comparable or reconcilable over time.